-THE DETAILS: Descriptions of the first Moon landing often mention dramatically that the automatic systems of the lunar module were taking astronauts Armstrong and Aldrin straight into a dangerous crater surrounded by large boulders, but Armstrong took manual control and flew on to find a clear landing spot.
+THE DETAILS: Descriptions of the first Moon landing often mention dramatically that the automatic systems of the lunar module were taking astronauts Neil Armstrong and Buzz Aldrin straight into a dangerous crater surrounded by large boulders, but Armstrong took manual control and flew on to find a clear landing spot.
 This took so much time that the Apollo 11 astronauts landed with less than a minute of fuel to spare.

+Figure 5.19-3.
 Detail of photo AS11-40-5873 (Apollo 11), taken almost fully upsun.
 West Crater is on the horizon, to the left.

 However, there’s another source of photographic coverage of the area supplied by the Apollo 11 astronauts: the 16 mm color film shot during descent and landing.
 Since the lunar module flew past West Crater as it descended to land, the boulder field should be quite visible in this film.

+Figure 5.19-5.
 Boulders near the landing site, seen from approximately 120 meters (390 feet), in a frame of the 16 mm film of the landing.

-In other words, instead of being evidence of conspiracy, the issue of the apparently missing boulders is a great opportunity to perform cross-checks on the available documents and verify that they are mutually consistent.
+In other words, instead of being evidence of conspiracy, the issue of the apparently missing boulders is a great opportunity to perform cross-checks on the available NASA documents and verify that they are mutually consistent.